ansible-collections/netapp.ontap/README.md

 ### Bug Fixes
   - na_ontap_vserver_peer - fix issue with peering multiple clusters with same vserver name in REST.
+  - na_ontap_ems_destination - fix field error with `certificate.name` for ONTAP 9.11.1 or later in REST.

 ## 22.8.1